Does Local Urban Governance Status Matter? Evidence from India: Background Data

 However, the practical impact of ULB recognition is heterogeneous.
 Well-functioning municipalities in states with strong urban governance traditions may deliver substantially better services, while newly formed ULBs in resource-constrained states may struggle with capacity limitations, inadequate transfers, and weak revenue collection.
-Our empirical analysis examines whether, on average, statutory recognition translates into measurable improvements in local public goods provision.